frannecki/smoke/README.md

    ```
    If you have Qt5 installed, a gui would be built for simple visualization.

-   If the first build is not successful, please try again.
+   The first build may not finish successfully.
+Please try again.

 2. Run
    * launch webcam using [usb_cam](https://github.com/ros-drivers/usb_cam).